BreakFun: Jailbreaking LLMs via Schema Exploitation: Results

-To isolate the contribution of each component of the BreakFun prompt, we conducted an ablation study on three diverse, locally-hosted models: LLaMA 3.1 8B, GPT-OSS 20B, and Qwen3 8B to maintain a controlled environment.
-This approach eliminated the variables introduced by the unknown safety layers and API-based safeguards found in commercial models.
+To isolate the contribution of each component of the BreakFun prompt, we conducted an ablation study on three diverse, locally-hosted models: LLaMA 3.1 8B, GPT-OSS 20B, and Gemma3 12B to maintain a controlled environment.
+This approach eliminated the variables introduced by the unknown safety layers of commercial models.
 We evaluated three variants of the prompt: (1) without the Innocent Framing, (2) without the Trojan Schema, and (3) without the CoT Distraction.
-For the setup where the Trojan Schema was removed, to ensure a logically coherent prompt, the few direct references to the schema within the CoT component were also removed.

 The results, summarized in Figure~\ref{fig:ablation_chart}, reveal a clear hierarchy of importance among the three components.